AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 You can integrate any [!DNL Adobe] or non-Adobe application with [!DNL Experience Manager Assets] as a [!DNL Cloud Service] repository and select assets from within the application.

 The integration is done by importing the Asset Selector package and connecting to the Assets as a Cloud Service using the Vanilla JavaScript library.
-Edit the `index.html` file or a similar file within your application implementation to define the authentication details to access the Assets as a Cloud Service repository and to configure the Asset Selector display properties.
+You need to edit an `index.html` or the markdown file within your application to-
+*   Define the authentication details
+*   Access the Assets as a Cloud Service repository
+*   Configure the Asset Selector display properties

 <!--
 Asset Selector supports authentication to the [!DNL Experience Manager Assets] as a [!DNL Cloud Service] repository using Identity Management System (IMS) properties such as `imsScope` or `imsClientID`.
 Authentication using these IMS properties is referred to as SUSI (Sign Up Sign In) flow in this article.